 At only 58 years old, years of overwork and stress has Inuyashiki Ichirou looking like he is well into his 80’s.
 Ignored and disrespected by his family as well as diagnosed with cancer, all seems hopeless.
 However, a light descends from the sky and strikes Ichirou where he stands.
 When he awakens, he finds he is a new man, one augmented with alien technology.
 He sees this as just the power he needs to become a hero and earn the respect of his family.

-As another rare example of how CGI in anime can occasionally actually look okay, Inuyashiki uses it to create what the Gantz mangaka is known for – combining shitty reality with something out of this world.
+As another rare example of how CGI in anime can occasionally actually look okay, Inuyashiki uses it to create what the Gantz mangaka is known for – combining disappointing reality with something out of this world.
 If you are looking to keep that going, then check out these anime recommendations.

 Anime Like Inuyashiki